jxu510/my_final_project/README.md

 ## Brief Discussion

 The three-dimensional map serves as a complement to my analysis of Jacmel & Bainet - I learned the reason for the distribution of urban areas, the transportation and health care facilities.
-How they are located are not random, but following some general rules, like avoid mountainous areas as possible.
+The way that they are located is not random, but follow some general rules, like they tend to avoid mountainous areas.